Peter Cox (album)

-Peter Cox is the debut solo album from Go West frontman Peter Cox.
-It features 11 tracks mostly written by Cox and album producer Peter-John Vettese.
+Peter Cox is the debut solo studio album by English singer-songwriter Peter Cox, lead vocalist of the band Go West.
+It was released in November 1997 and features 11 tracks mostly written by Cox and album producer Peter-John Vettese.
 The album reached No. 64 on the UK Albums Chart.

+Singles

+Two singles were initially released from the album in 1997—"Ain't Gonna Cry Again" (UK No. 37) and "If You Walk Away" (No. 24)—and one further single was released in June 1998, a cover of the Doobie Brothers' "What a Fool Believes" (No. 39) which was later added to a re-issue of the album.

 Track listing

 All tracks composed by Peter Cox and Peter-John Vettese; except where indicated.